wisuwo/wis/README.md

 9. Wait for the "pages build and deployment" workflow run to finish
 10. Click on the workflow run when it is completed successfully, and the link to your website will be there.
 Click on it to view your website live!
 11. As mentioned in Step 5, this link is going to be what you will insert into the "homepage" line of your package.json files.

+### 4b.
+Deploying as repository collaborator
+1. Locally add and commit changes to the main repository.
+You will need to manually redeploy from the repository owners account each time by reverifying the custom domain name

 ### 5. Update/Push Changes to Github
 1. After making a change to local files, ```cd``` into general file